Disclaimer

 - Combines multiple DWH, DL, and Lakehouse into a managed ecosystem.

-- Real-time processing capabilities for operational analytics.
+- Real-time or on-demand processing capabilities for operational analytics.

 Challenges

-Let’s be clear: Data Fabric doesn’t eliminate complexity, it reorganizes it !
+Let’s be clear: Data Fabric doesn’t eliminate complexity, it reorganizes it!
 It’s often adopted when you can’t centralize storage due to regulatory, geographical, or organizational constraints, like in multi-tenant or multi-region setups.

 And in real-life ?